Summer College for High School Students

 Move-In Information & Orientation

 Summer College is housed in the Residential College South building.
 Arriving students must pre-register for arrival and departure using the links provided by email.
 For public health reasons, students may not move in outside of their selected arrival window.
 One family member may assist the student in moving into their room, and a pre-screening health check of both student and family member will be conducted at the front desk.
-Pre-screening will include proof of a negative COVID test result (within 72 hours) or proof of vaccination.
+Pre-screening for the student will include proof of a negative COVID test result (within 72 hours) or proof of vaccination.

 Students are encouraged to quarantine for one-week prior to move-in and we ask that all students track symptoms daily during that period.